Visual-Behavior/aloception-oss/docsource/source/alonet/panoptic_models.rst

   `End-to-End Object Detection with Transformers <https://arxiv.org/pdf/2005.12872.pdf>`_ paper

 .. seealso::

-   :doc:`Mask </aloscene/mask>` object to know the data representation of predictions.
+   * :doc:`Mask </aloscene/mask>` object to know the data representation of predictions.
+   * `End-to-End Object Detection with Transformers <https://arxiv.org/pdf/2005.12872.pdf>`_ paper to understand how works the architecture.

 Basic usage
 --------------------

-Given that :mod:`~alonet.detr_panoptic.detr_panoptic` implements the Panoptic Head for a |detr|_, first the module have to implement and be passed as :class:`~alonet.detr_panoptic.detr_panoptic.PanopticHead` parameter:
+Given that :mod:`~alonet.detr_panoptic.detr_panoptic` implements the Panoptic Head for a |detr|_, `DETR <detr>` mode must be defined as one of the first input parameter:

    .. code-block:: python